 You will begin to see certain notebooks take on your children’s personalities as they learn to express themselves in the variety of ways they have been gifted.
 It is an amazing joy to sit down with your child while they lovingly and passionately share all that they have learned through the process of creating their notebook.
 Their hearts and hard work have been poured into this notebook and they beam with confidence at the turn of each page.

 Each year, as you take time to look back through the increasing volumes of notebooks being added to the shelves, you will see that notebooking has become an amazing “living” record of your children’s journey of learning.
 Instead of tossing the year’s work into a box in the back of the closet, you’ll be looking for ways to add more bookshelves to house these treasures!

-So, how do you begin notebooking with your family?
+So, how do you use the best homeschool programs with your family?

 (Reprinted with permission from Debra Reed, NotebookingPages.com)

 Thank you Debra for awesome information to help homeschool moms get started with notebooking page templates.
-I’m also excited to let readers know that Debra is offering her LIFETIME memberships one last time at a discount.
+I’m also excited to let readers know that Debra is offers FREE Notebooking Resources.
+Click here to get them

 Question: Do you use notebooking in your homeschool?
 You can leave a comment by clicking here.

 There may be affiliate links used in this post.